xitrum-framework/xitrum-doc/guide/async.rst

   @SOCKJS("echo")
   class EchoSockJsActor extends SockJsActor {
     /**
-     * @param action The action just before switching to this SockJS actor.
+     * The current action is the one just before switching to this SockJS actor.
      * You can extract session data, request headers etc. from it, but do not use
      * respondText, respondView etc.
      */
-    def execute(action: Action) {
+    def execute() {
       logger.info("onOpen")

       context.become {